Daylight and Visual Comfort

 Daylight, Glare and the WELL Building Standard

-Daylight is an important part of indoor environmental quality, but useful daylight needs to be balanced with glare control, visual comfort and building performance.
+Daylight can support better indoor environmental quality, but useful daylight is not simply more brightness.
+In WELL related projects, daylight needs to be balanced with glare control, visual comfort, façade design, artificial lighting and occupant experience.

-Daylight and glare relate to the WELL Building Standard because light is one of the key ways people experience the indoor environment.
-WELL considers how lighting conditions, daylight access, visual comfort and internal environmental quality influence the experience of occupants inside buildings.
+Daylight and glare relate to the WELL Building Standard because light is one of the main ways people experience the indoor environment.
+WELL related design considers how lighting conditions, daylight access, glare control, visual comfort and internal environmental quality affect occupants inside buildings.

-Within a WELL context, light connects occupant experience with façade design, workplace planning, shading, artificial lighting, thermal comfort and operational building performance.
+Within a WELL context, daylight connects occupant experience with façade design, workplace planning, shading, artificial lighting, thermal comfort and operational building performance.

 Daylight is not only about brightness